information

 What is Portland doing about retrofitting URM buildings?

 Although Portland is in a high seismic area, scientists didn’t fully understand the risk until the 1990s.
-The original adopted building code classified different parts of the country into seismic zones 1, 2, 2b, 3, and 4 with Zone 1 having the lowest risk and Zone 4 having the highest seismic risk.
+Early versions of adopted building codes classified different parts of the country into seismic zones 1, 2, 2b, 3, and 4 with Zone 1 having the lowest risk and Zone 4 having the highest seismic risk.
 When Oregon adopted a state building code in 1974, Portland was classified as Zone 2.
 In 1990 the building code increased Portland’s risk to Zone 2B.
 In 1993 the building code designated Portland and much of the western half of Oregon as a seismic Zone 3.

 In recognition of the high risk of a seismic event, Portland City Council commissioned a task force in 1993 to address the danger posed by existing buildings in an earthquake and recommend policies to mitigate these hazards.
 The result of the work of this task force was the adoption in 1996 of City’s Title 24.85 “Seismic Design requirements for Existing Buildings” which requires seismic retrofits to existing buildings when a building undergoes a change of occupancy or other major renovation.